Our Order of Service

-Congregational Scripture Reading - In addition to the sermon text, we read a portion of Scripture.
+Congregational Scripture Reading - We read another portion of Scripture in addition to the sermon text.

 [Sacrament of Baptism] as occasions arise - Baptisms are administered upon the request of Christian parents of their child [we practice covenantal baptism] and new believers [if never previously baptized in a Christian Church via Trinitarian baptism].
 All those who are baptized are initiated into the membership of the church.
 Baptism is no mere ceremony, but a means of grace, blessing, and growth for believers and their children.

 Prayer of Intercession and the Lord's Prayer - This is a comprehensive prayer following the five-fold pattern of intercession found in Scripture [e.g. 1Tim 2:1ff]: (1) for civil authority; (2) for Christian ministry; (3) for all peoples; (4) for the sanctification of God’s people; (5) for the afflicted.
 It is concluded with the Lord's Prayer with the congregation.

 Psalter - We sing a psalm in each service declaring the inspired hymns of God.

 Prayer for Illumination - This is a prayer for God's blessings upon the reading and exposition of His Word.
 We believe that it is the Holy Spirit who makes the proclaimed Word effective to the hearts of the hearers.